pdiazs/dataprod/wind.md

 Results 2
 ========================================================

-The final net profit of the firm is then observed as a random variable:
+The final gross profit of the firm is then observed as a random variable:

 Example: a random profit rate may produce a net present value with different randomness.